 In cricket, 11 players per team are on a circular field called the pitch.
-Similar to Baseball, in cricket a ball is pitched to a batsman with a cricket bat.
-Behind the batter is a wooden stand comprised of three stumps and two bails, called the wicket.
+Similar to baseball, in cricket a ball is pitched to a batsman with a cricket bat.
+Behind the batter is a wooden stand consisting of three stumps and two bails, called the wicket.

 In a standard game, one side pitches the ball, trying to knock over the bails supported by the three stumps, while the other team bats and tries to keep the ball from knocking over the bails.
 The pitching side tries to dismiss the batting side by knocking over the bails (called being bowled), or fielding the ball after it is hit into the air before it touches the ground.
 When ten players have been dismissed, the teams switch sides.

 Arm guards are one of many different kinds of protective equipment in cricket.
 Although the game is not a contact sport, it is not uncommon that fielders and batters can be struck by the heavy ball.
 These guards are typically slipped on like gloves and cover a player's forearm.
 They are made of a spandex material with either a foam or plastic piece to guard the outside of the arm.
 Individual pieces can be sold in the $15 to $20 range.

 A chest guard serves a similar purpose, especially for batters.
 A chest guard rests like a plate underneath a player's shirt and is attached with straps around his or her back.
 The plate can either be made of plastic and covered with a material that makes it more comfortable for the wearer or shock absorbent padding that molds more to the player's chest shape.
 They are typically sold by the same manufacturers of cricket arm guards and sell for around $25.